HalleyB/Gaming-Time-Tracker/README.md

 - React dashboard that updates in real-time
 - Smart handling of multiple games running at once
 - Comprehensive test suite with unit, integration, and e2e tests
+- Detailed session history view (but going to add graphs soon!)

 ### 🚧 Still Working On
+- Graphs for session history
 - Learning activity tracking and rewards
 - Better interface for logging learning activities
-- Detailed session history view (right now it's pretty basic)
 - Settings panel so you can customize everything
 - System tray integration (so it's less in your face)
 - Per-game configuration options